usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/RAN_Intelligent_Controllers/Flexible-RIC/README.md

 - **Stop Grafana**: To stop the Grafana server, Python server, and xApp, use `./additional_scripts/stop_grafana.sh`.

 The Grafana dashboard is accessible at `http://localhost:3000` with default credentials being "admin".
 Upon initial startup, import the following JSON file into the Grafana client by navigating to Dashboards → New → Import: `additional_scripts/grafana_xapp_dashboard.json`.
-Please note that the dashboard and the metrics provided with this software are still in development and therefore may display some inaccurate metrics.
+Please note that the dashboard and the metrics provided with this software are still in development and therefore may display some inaccurate values.
 Below is a snapshot of the dashboard in its current state.

 <p align="center">
   <img src="../../../Images/xApp_Dashboard.png" alt="Grafana dashboard of xApp KPI metrics" width="75%">